Robert Charles Zaehner: Zurvan

 Initially Zaehner's reputation rested on his studies of Zoroastrianism, at first articles mostly on philology in academic journals.
 He labored for many years on a scholarly work, his Zurvan, a Zoroastrian dilemma (1955).
 This book provides an original discussions of an influential theological deviation from the Zoroastrian orthodoxy of ancient Persia's Achaemenid Empire, which was a stark, ethical dualism.
 Zurvanism was promoted by the Sasanian Empire (224–651) which arose later during Roman times.
 Until the Muslim conquest, Zurvanism in the Persian world became established and disestablished by turns.

 Zurvan was an innovation analogous to Zoroastrian original doctrine.
 The prophet Zoroaster preached that the benevolent Ahura Mazda (the "Wise Lord"), as the creator God, fashioned both Spenta Mainyu (the Holy Spirit), and Angra Mainyu (the Aggressive Spirit) who chose to turn evil.
 These two created Spirits were called twins, one good, one evil.
-Over the centuries Ahura Mazda and his "messenger" the good Spenta Mainyu became conflated and identified; hence, the creator Ahura Mazda began to be seen as the twin of the evil Angra Mainyu.
+Over the centuries Ahura Mazda and his "messenger" the good Spenta Mainyu became conflated and identified; hence, the creator Ahura Mazda began to be seen as the twin of the evil Angra Mainyu, where Ahura Mazda was later known as Ohrmazd, and Angra Mainyu became Ahriman.
 It was in this guise that Zoroastrianism became the state religion in Achaemenid Persia.
 Without fully abandoning dualism, some started to consider Zurvan (Time) as the underlying cause of both the benevolent Ahura Mazda and the evil Angra Mainyu.
 The picture is complicated by very different schools of Zurvanism, and contesting Zoroastrian sects.
-Also, Ahura Mazda was later known as Ohrmazd, and Angra Mainyu became Ahriman.

 Zurvan could be described as divinized Time (Zaman).
 With Time as 'father' twins came into being: the ethical, bountiful Ohrmazd, who was worshipped, and his satanic antagonist Ahriman, against whom believers fought.
 As Infinite Time, Zurvan rose supreme "above Ohrmazd and Ahriman" and stood "above good and evil".
 This aggravated the traditional 'orthodox' Zoroastrians (the Mazdean ethical dualists).
 Zoroastrian cosmology understood that "finite Time comes into existence out of Infinite Time".
 During the 12,000 year period of finite Time (Zurvan being both kinds of Time), human history occurs, the fight against Ahriman starts, and the final victory of Ohrmazd is achieved.
 Yet throughout, orthodox Mazdeans insisted, it is Ohrmazd who remains supreme, not Zurvan.
 On the other hand, his adherents held that Zurvan was God of Time, Space, Wisdom, and Power, and the Lord of Death, of Order, and of Fate.